-I thought the first Summit event I attended would primarily concern talks related to development, however this was not entirely the case.
-The list of presentations were so varied and had a lot of great career advice, which will primarily be the focus of this blog.
+For the first Summit event I attended, I thought it was primarily going to be talks related to development.
+However, this was not entirely the case.
+The list of presentations were so varied and actually had a lot of great career advice, which will primarily be the focus of this blog.

 Main Talking Points

 - Taking the Necessary Steps

 - Constantly Learn New Skills and Improve Your Portfolio

 - Let Others Know Your Value